How 'bout some "small talk"?

 DIY miniature projects for beginners

 Itching to get started?
 We’re getting to the good bit now.
-A guide to making miniatures for beginners wouldn’t be complete without mentioning our favorite easy DIY projects.
+A guide to making miniatures for beginners wouldn’t be complete without mentioning my favorite easy DIY projects.

 Miniature bookshelf

-Who doesn’t love the coziness of an old bookshop or cluttered library?
+Who doesn’t love the cosiness of a well-stocked bookshelf?
 Add to that the whimsy of making it mini, and we’ve got just about the perfect combo out there.

 So how do you go about creating a miniature bookshelf?
-For starters, you can use balsa wood to create the structure of the bookshelf.
+In essence, the design of a bookshelf can be quite simple, with a few rectangular pieces to make the casing and some more for the shelves.
+I recommend using balsa wood for this, as it’s easy to cut.
 Once the bookshelf is built, you can give it more character by using a wood stain.
-Then, of course, it will need to be filled with some miniature books (to learn how to make these, have a look at our tutorial).
-Make it truly your own by adding your all-time favorite reads!
+Then, of course, it will need to be filled with some miniature books (to learn how to make these, have a look at this tutorial).
+Make it truly your own by adding your all-time favourite reads!

 Miniature cake

 Did anybody say cake?
 Just like their tasty, life-sized counterparts, miniature cakes are a joy to make and decorate.
-But no matter how delicious your creation ends up looking, you probably don’t want to give in to the usual cake-induced temptation of gobbling it up.
+There’s just one small downside… no matter how delicious your creation ends up looking, there’s no gobble-it-up part in this baking project.

-Now, what do you need to make a miniature cake?
-You can use polymer clay or air-dry clay to create the basic shape of the cake.
+To make a miniature cake, you can use polymer clay or air-dry clay to create the shape of the cake.
 After that, it is up to the paint brush to add the touches of color and texture that will make it look scrumptious.
-To find out how, be sure to give our article about miniature painting techniques a read.
+To find out how, be sure to give the guide to miniature painting techniques a read.

 Miniature flower pot